 All kinds of sample material suited for PCR amplification can be used.
-Please ensure the samples are suitable in terms of purity, concentration, and RNA/DNA integrity (An internal PCR control is supplied to test for non specific PCR inhibitors).
+Please ensure the samples are suitable in terms of purity, concentration, and RNA/DNA integrity.
 Always run at least one negative control with the samples.
 To prepare a negative-control, replace the template RNA sample with RNase/DNase free water.